View Space: Learning Representation across Arbitrary Graphs: Graphs with LLM Embedded Features

 \revised{ \mypar{Experiment Setting} The experimental setup follows the main experiment described in \Cref{appendix:hyperparamters}.
 We select GCN, GPRGNN, and UniMP---three models that perform strongly in our main experiments---along with MLP and GraphAny as baselines.
 While the \acp{GNN} baselines are tuned and trained separately for each dataset, GraphAny and RGVT use the pretrained weights from the main experiment (trained on OGBN-Arxiv) and are applied directly to these datasets in a fully inductive manner.
 For RGVT, we use the MLP as the predictor in all experiments. }

-\revised{ \mypar{Experiment Results} Unlike in the main experiment, GraphAny fails to outperform the \ac{MLP}.
+\mypar{Experiment Results} Unlike in the main experiment, GraphAny fails to outperform the \ac{MLP}.
 This indicates that the linear predictor in GraphAny cannot effectively exploit the rich semantic information provided by LLM-embedded features.
-The degradation is more severe on the History, Children, and WikiCS datasets, which exhibit heterophilous structure.
-These results indicate further weak generalization to unseen graph structures, caused by the static aggregation of its linear predictors. }
+The degradation is more severe on the History, Children, and WikiCS datasets, which exhibit heterophilous graph structure.
+These results further indicate weak generalization to unseen graph structures, caused by the static aggregation of GraphAny.

 \revised{ In contrast, \Cref{tbl:llm_feature_baselines} shows that RGVT consistently outperforms both baselines, yielding average gains of +5.48\% over \ac{MLP} and +18.14\% over GraphAny.
 As shown in \Cref{tbl:llm_feature_gnns}, RGVT also performs competitively against dataset-specialized \acp{GNN}, achieving the best accuracy on two datasets and remaining close to the top-performing model on the others.
-These results indicate that fully inductive graph knowledge remains effective even on graphs with rich semantic feature spaces.
+These results indicate that fully inductive view-space knowledge remains effective even on graphs with rich semantic feature spaces.
 This effectiveness stems from RGVT’s feature-permutation-equivariant design, which allows that feature-wise structure is preserved throughout transformation.
-As a result, the per-dataset \ac{MLP} predictor can effectively leverage this information through the representations produced by RGVT. }

-\revised{ Together, these results highlight GVT as an effective and robust solution for fully inductive node representation learning, without being constrained by the richness of the feature space. }
+As a result, the per-dataset \ac{MLP} predictor can effectively leverage this information through the representations produced by RGVT.
+Together, these results highlight GVT as an effective and robust solution for fully inductive node representation learning, without being constrained by the richness of the feature space. }